FlorentRevest/linux-kernel-vscode/README.md

 *   Integrated IPython notebook for ftrace analysis
 *   BPF selftests cross-compilation and run tasks

+**Syzkaller:**

+*   Straightforward setup to test syzkaller fuzzer descriptions
+*   Integrated IPython notebook to reproduce [syzbot](https://syzkaller.appspot.com/upstream) bugs

 **Other:**

-*   Integrated IPython notebook to reproduce [syzbot](https://syzkaller.appspot.com/upstream) bugs
 *   Transparent remote development from a laptop
 *   Setup that is easy to modify (bash scripts) and contribute to
 *   Easy to update